-In the past year, nearly half (48.7%) of respondents had experienced a traumatic event, including: depression, anxiety, unresolved grief, and/or the unplanned loss of employment, housing, marriage, or volunteer engagement.
+In the past year, nearly half (48.7%) of respondents had experienced a traumatic event, including: depression, anxiety, unresolved grief, and/or the unplanned loss of employment, housing, marriage or volunteer engagement.

-Respondents were most likely to reach out for social engagement opportunities, assistance, and general information on services for older adults to the Milwaukee County Aging Resource Center (63.4%).
-The rest of the top five most accessed resources were: their doctor or other healthcare professional (57.7%), Senior Centers (47.2%), the Internet (39.6%), and faith-based organizations, churches, mosques, or synagogues (26.2%).
+When knowing where to reach out to for social engagement opportunities, assistance and general information on services for older adults, respondents were most likely to reach out to the Milwaukee County Aging Resource Center (63.4%).
+The rest of the top five most accessed resources were: their doctor or other healthcare professional (57.7%), Senior Centers (47.2%), the internet (39.6%), and faith-based organizations, churches, mosques, or synagogues (26.2%).

-Activities and engagement opportunities offered in Milwaukee County ranked well, especially those linked to faith communities and spiritual activities, but there is room for improvement in activities that cross generations.
+Activities and engagement opportunities offered in Milwaukee ranked well, especially those linked to faith communities and spiritual activities, but there is room for improvement in activities that cross the generational gap.

-3.48 Faith communities or spiritual activities 3.26 Activities that are specifically for older adults 3.24 Activities that are affordable or free 3.08 Cultural activities for diverse populations 3.00 Activities that involve both younger and older people 2.80 Local schools that involve older adults
+3.48 Faith communities or spiritual activities 3.26 Activities that are specifically for older adults 3.24 Activities that are affordable or free 3.08 Cultural activities for diverse populations 3.00 Activities that involve both younger and older people 2.80 Local schools that involve older adults access services.
+Respondents indicated that they felt the reasons why they were treated differently were their age (50.8%), their disability (43.0%), their race or skin color (30.5%).

 In terms of limited access to services, one in ten respondents has faced a civil legal issue or challenge with a public benefit program for which they could not afford a private attorney.
-Nearly two in ten (17.9%) have been treated differently, been denied, or felt unable to access services.
-Ageism predominated among the reasons respondents indicated that they believed they were treated differently: age (50.8%), disability (43.0%), race or skin color (30.5%).
+Nearly two in ten (17.9%) have been treated differently, been denied, or felt unable to

-Regarding connectivity and online access, 70.7% of respondents indicated that they have access to a computer, the internet, or a mobile phone.
-Another 10.9% responded that they have access, but are uncomfortable using it and 18.4% responded that they do not have access.
+Regarding connectivity and online access, 70.7% of respondents indicated that they have access to a computer, the internet or a mobile phone.
+Another 10.9% responded that they have access, but are uncomfortable using it, and 18.4% responded that they do not have access.
 One respondent said, "I would like to learn how to use computer", while others referenced the costs associated with having technology and internet access in the home.

-Continuting education and self-improvement classes had middling ranks from survey respondents:
+Currently offered continuting education and self-improvement classes had middling ranks from survey respondents: